-The choice of Venetian plaster is a matter of taste.
-It tends to resemble the texture of stone, pearls, surfaces covered with leather, wood, and fabric.
-If you wish, the texture can be corrected or even modified.
+If you wish… then the texture can be corrected or even modified.
 The plaster walls or ceiling may become dull or shiny.
 Consider the purpose of the room, the style you want to change.

-If you want to finish the metal with plaster, you will need to treat it with synthetic resins to prevent corrosion.
+If you want to finish the metal with plaster, first thing to remember you will need to treat it with synthetic resins to prevent corrosion.
 Over time, it will become partially visible even through the translucent plaster layer.

 The final wax coating is necessary to ensure moisture resistance.
-It is used in bathrooms, bathrooms, or kitchens after the Venetian plaster is finished.
+It is used in bathrooms, or kitchens after the plaster is finished.